buhrmi/buhrmi/README.md

 This is buhrmi, the one and only founder of the Shitcoin Society, and creator of the world's greatest crypto MLM project that makes exactly zero revenue.
 Yay.

-Also moonlighting as freelancing web developer specializing un Svelte & Ruby on Rails.
+Also moonlighting as freelancing web developer specializing in Svelte & Ruby on Rails.
+Please hire me, thanks 😆

 ### Current projects